ncatlab/nlab-content/pages/6/3/0/1/1036/content.md

 * The category of [[locales]] and the full subcategory of [[sober spaces]] can be considered nice for certain purposes.
 The category of locales is extensive and is opposite to the category of [[frames]] (which is monadic over $Set$ and thus [[exact category|exact]]).
 The category of locales is however neither cartesian closed nor locally presentable, although there is a nice description of [[exponential object|exponentiable locales]].
 Johnstone's Stone Spaces gives an account of topology via locale theory.

 * John Milnor proposed the category of spaces having the homotopy type of a CW complex as a nice category of spaces.
 If $X$ and $Y$ are objects and $X$ is compact, then there is an exponential object $Y^X$ in this category.
-This by the way is also a category of [[nice topological spaces]].
+This could also be considered a category of [[nice topological spaces]] (which to reiterate, is conceptually distinct from being a nice category of spaces).

 * The category of [[algebraic lattices]], considered as a full subcategory of $T_0$-[[separation axioms|spaces]], is a nice cartesian closed category of spaces in which to do [[domain theory]].
 Related to this is the category of [[equilogical spaces]], which is locally cartesian closed (and thus also regular) and arises as the [[exact completion|reg/ex completion]] of the category of $T_0$ spaces.